-- 5. Payment is based on approval of a PUF application.
-Each school authority is only allowed to submit one PUF application that contains all of their PUF children on it. - 6.
-Only one school authority will be funded for a PUF child for the same time period.
-When a PUF child moves from one school authority to another one, the first school authority must revise the child's program end date on the PUF application and the second school authority must submit a PUF application for the time the child is with them. - 7.
-Alberta Education will apply all applicable revenues to the total program costs (such as ECS Base Instruction funding, mild/moderate funding, ECS transportation funding and other applicable revenues) to determine a net program cost total to which the program unit funding will apply. - 8.
-A child with a severe disability/delay who: - a) is at least 5 years 6 months but less than 6 years of age on September 1 of the school year in which s/he is counted; and - is eligible to enter Grade 1 under the school entrance age policy of the school jurisdiction; and - c) has not spent 3 years in an ECS program, may be eligible for PUF if, in the opinion of the school authority and the parent, an ECS program is the most appropriate program for the PUF child. - 9.
-Designated Special Education ECS programs must comply with all Allocation Criteria as outlined in this section. - 10.
-A funded child receiving PUF is not eligible for ECS mild/moderate funding.
+- Alberta Education will apply all applicable revenues to the total program costs (such as ECS Base Instruction Funding, Mild/Moderate Funding, ECS Transportation Funding and other applicable revenues) to determine a net program cost total to which the PUF will apply. - 8.
+A child with a severe disability/delay who: - a) is at least 5 years 6 months but less than 6 years of age on September 1 of the school year in which he/she is counted; and - b) is eligible to enter Grade 1 under the school entrance age policy of the school jurisdiction; - c) has not spent 3 years in an ECS program, may be eligible for PUF if, in the opinion of the school authority and the parent, an ECS program is the most appropriate program for the PUF child. - 9.
+Designated Special Education ECS Programs must comply with all Allocation Criteria outlined in this section. - 10.
+A funded child receiving PUF is not eligible for ECS Mild/Moderate Funding.